pombredanne/REBIN/README.md

 ##Basic Use Case
 You have already or have created a CLI based application or script.
 It takes input, it produces output.
 Now, how do you expose your work to the web so you can utilize via a web service.
 REBIN takes care of that!

+REBIN Also supports files as input and output.

 ##Technologies
 [node.js](http://nodejs.org/) - Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.